verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ## Register the managed cluster

-To register the managed cluster using VerrazzanoManagedCluster, complete the following steps:
+To register the managed cluster using the VerrazzanoManagedCluster resource, complete the following steps:

 1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster resource on the admin cluster.
 {{< clipboard >}}